xahmedtaha/elsaify/README.md

 The web build is hosted here [https://elsaify.netlify.app/](https://elsaify.netlify.app/).

-UPDATE: API is no longer functional.
+*Update*: API is no longer functional.